alexhan01/storybook/src/content/about.md

 Feel free to check out my resume or look around my Github!
 You can also reach me via email at alexhan0324@gmail.com.

 Outside of work, I love playing volleyball and hiking around various trails in BC.
-I also avidly follow basketball and soccer (Come On Your Spurs!). "
+I also avidly follow basketball and soccer (Come On Your Spurs!)."
 ---